NREL/Catalyst-Vision/README.md

 This tool is developed by Dr. Steven Spurgeon at the National Renewable Energy Laboratory (NREL).
 NREL Sofware Record #SWR-25-100.

 For questions, please contact: steven.spurgeon@nrel.gov

+## How to Cite
+If you find this code useful, please cite our preprint as: Chan, Ai-Lin and Hayden, Steven and Harvey, Steven P. and Smeaton, Michelle and Okrucky, Caleb and Watt, John and Ulična, Soňa and Spurgeon, Steven and Jungjohann, Katherine and Alia, Shaun, Mechanism-informed breakdown: understanding degradation by controlling voltage hold patterns in PEM water electrolyzers.
+Preprint (2025). https://doi.org/10.2139/ssrn.5534899

 ## Features